Roof Replacement Cost

 • It typically takes between 1 and 3 days to replace a roof.

-• What the typical cost of a new roof for a 3 bed semi detached, terrace, and detached homes are in the UK.
+• Roof replacement costs for semi detached, terrace, and detached homes in the UK.

 roofer installing a new roof in the UK